Tavener Centre for Music and Spirituality

 - To explore the relationship between spirituality and music, with particular reference to the great faiths

-- To disseminate Sir John’s own understanding of the relationship between music and spirituality
+- To explore and disseminate Sir John’s own understanding of the relationship between music and spirituality